Payroll Procedures & Information

 Unlike standard employees the ad hoc and semester-driven nature of the work performed means the best way to ensure accurate payment is a self claim mechanism.

-GTA's and Demonstrators should log their hours of work, in the Core HR/Payroll system, as they are performed - full details and instructions for operation of timesheets
+GTA's and Demonstrators should log their hours of work, in the PeopleXD HR/Payroll system, as they are performed - full details and instructions for operation of timesheets

 Logged hours should be submitted on a monthly basis up to and including the last day of the calendar month.
 Approvers then have approximately 14 days to ensure that submitted hours are as expected and coded correctly.
 Once the hours have been approved by the School they are released for payment at the end of the month.
 This means that hours worked in one month are recorded and processed for payment in the subsequent month i.e. hours worked in September are paid in October and so forth.

-Because GTA's and Demonstrators do not have fixed hours Holiday Pay is calculated and paid on a monthly basis based on the umbers of hours submitted in the month.
+Because GTA's and Demonstrators do not have fixed hours or defined working patterns, Holiday Pay is calculated and paid on a monthly basis based on the number of hours submitted in the month.
 The payslip shows a clear differentiation between hours worked and holiday pay paid.

-If you cannot access the Core HR/Payroll system:
+If you cannot access the PeopleXD HR/Payroll system:

 - You need to ensure that HR have logged you onto the system, you should have received an email to your personal account giving instructions on how to activate your GUID